March 2023 After offering and selling out of a very limited stock of dahlias, Fruition will be pausing on sharing dahlia tubers in future years.

 The Whole Fruition Crew

-While we were harvesting, washing, trimming and storing dahlias for the last time this past Fall, our dear friend and Fruition’s Retail Lead Maddie, shared this poem with us describing her experience that day.
+While we were harvesting, washing, trimming and storing dahlias for the last time in the Fall of 2022, our dear friend and Fruition’s Retail Lead Maddie, shared this poem with us describing her experience that day.
 You can read it below or watch it recited above <3

 Unearth -ly dawn

 Frost and flame survived

 To learn – there are winds and springs to come